This butternut squash hummus makes a great holiday appetizer. With cranberries, pomegranates and rosemary, it’s a festive and fun dish to share!

 I like adding the butternut squash on top of the hummus rather than blending it into the hummus for a few reasons:

-- it allows for both flavors to shine – you get the creamy chickpea and tahini flavor of the hummus with the subtly sweet butternut squash.
+- Allows for both flavors to shine – you get the creamy chickpea and tahini flavor of the hummus with the subtly sweet butternut squash.

-- it makes for a beautiful appearance – it’s hard to deny how festive and pretty the butternut squash, cranberries and pomegranates all look atop the hummus!
+- Makes for a beautiful appearance – it’s hard to deny how festive and pretty the butternut squash, cranberries and pomegranates all look atop the hummus!

-- it’s easier and less mess to clean up! – if you were to blend the butternut squash and hummus together you’d dirty a food processor or blender and who wants to clean that up?!
+- Easier and less mess to clean up! – if you were to blend the butternut squash and hummus together you’d dirty a food processor or blender and who wants to clean that up?!